She was an altogether exceptional woman.

 Produced by ATV, The Foundation was aired on UK’s independent television channel, ITV.
 The BBC and ITV have always been competitive with regards to attracting viewers.
 Thus, picking up on the success of The Foundation, the BBC produced a copy-cat version, Tycoon, launched in October 1978, just over a year after the first episode of The Foundation had premiered.
 Lynette understood the whys of course, and despite Tycoon appearing somewhat pale and not particularly successful in comparison, I know she felt flattered but also bothered.
 The greatest of complements is being imitated, the adage goes, but when you find yourself involuntarily stuck in the middle of a battlefield such bywords easily lose any significance.

 After two seasons and twenty-six episodes of The Foundation, Lynette declined doing a third season.
 “In the end I couldn’t bear the thought of speaking more of those lines.
 Sometimes when reading the script of an upcoming episode, I asked myself: Am I really expected to say these words?
 After a while it all started to seem quite meaningless,” she told me.
 And I understand her.
-Lynette always loved the stage more than the screen, and well versed in the crafts and arts of the theatre she knew full well the treasure literary greatness of a good script represents.
+Lynette always loved the stage more than the screen, and well versed in the crafts she knew full well the treasure literary greatness of a good script represents.

 She said once, somewhat revealingly, poignantly to be quoted by The Independent’s Andrew Heyward in his obituary for Lynette years later,